Vodkacannon/general-physics/contributing.md

     }

-* keep function implementations 40 lines or under (for code quality compliance).
+* keep function implementations 40 lines or under (for code quality compliance and simplicity).

 * separate one-liners, that overflow, into multiple lines.